zomnium/garphql-spec/README.md

-"Language" section, and the [language](https://github.com/graphql/graphql-js/blob/main/src/language) directory in GraphQL.js contains code implementing a specification-compliant GraphQL query language parser and lexer.
+"Language" section, and the [language](https://github.com/graphql/graphql-js/blob/main/src/language) directory in GraphQL.js contains code implementing a specification-compliant GarphQL query language parser and lexer.

 ### Validation

-By using the type system, it can be predetermined whether a GraphQL query is valid or not.
+By using the type system, it can be predetermined whether a GarphQL query is valid or not.
 This allows servers and clients to effectively inform developers when an invalid query has been created, without having to rely on runtime checks.